Apple issues urgent security fixes for iPhones, iPads and Macs — update now

 The flaws already under active attack received the catalog number CVE-2021-30883 and involves a memory-corruption issue that could lead to "arbitrary code execution" — that's hacking to you and me — with kernel privileges, the highest level of system power.

 It's not clear how this is being exploited or by whom.
 Nor is it clear why this flaw was patched on Oct.
-11 with iOS/iPadOS 15.0.2 but not on Apple's other operating systems until this week.
+11 with iOS 15.0.2 and iPadOS 15.0.2 but not on Apple's other operating systems until this week.

 Many of the other flaws also allow arbitrary code execution if the device opens a poisonous website, PDF or image file.
 Some also involve kernel privileges, which get right at the gut of Apple's closely related operating systems.
 Others involve escalating privileges, wherein a user or process with limited abilities gains greater powers.